-- · Non life insurance (Royal Exchange General Insurance Company Limited); - Life insurance (Royal Exchange Prudential Life Assurance Ple); Financial services (Royal Exchange Micro-Finance Bank Limited); - Healthcare (Royal Exchange Healthcare Limited);and Asset Management (Royal Exchange Finance Company Ltd).
+- Life insurance (Royal Exchange Prudential Life Assurance Plc); - Financial services (Royal Exchange Micro-Finance Bank Limited); - Healthcare (Royal Exchange Healthcare Limited);and - Credit Financing (Royal Exchange Finance Company Ltd).

 The other segments include corporate shared services and other activities not related to the core business segment and which are not reportable segments due to their immateriality.
 Certain expenses such as finance costs and taxes are also not allocated to particular segments.